adityapethe15/RePlastix-Innovations-Transforming-Plastic-Waste-into-Sustainable-Solutions/README.md

 💡 Use Case

-1.A Sales Rep places a new order.
+1. A Sales Rep places a new order.

-2.The system checks stock availability:
+2. The system checks stock availability:
     If stock is enough → deducts quantity.
     If stock is low → automatically creates a Restock Request.

-3.A Manager approves the Restock Request.
+3. A Manager approves the Restock Request.

 4.The system:
     Updates stock.